Compliance Watch:

 What is Salaried Employment in Ohio?

 A salaried employee in Ohio is any worker who receives a predetermined fixed amount of compensation from their employer on a regular basis.
 Employers in the state are required to pay their salaried employees at least twice a month.
 Further, the salaries must be paid on or before the 15th day of each month for work done in the first half of the month and on the first day of each month for work done in the second half of the previous month.
-However, Ohio salaried employees laws make provisions for employers and employees to enter into private agreement for longer time lapses between paydays.
+However, Ohio salaried employees laws make provisions for employers and employees to enter into private agreements for longer time lapses between paydays.

 Ohio labor laws explicitly state that salaried workers in state can receive their compensation in cash or checks.
 However, the laws do not prohibit other common forms of payment such as direct deposits or payroll cards explicitly.